The Bankrate promise

-Usually, the lawyer’s office will either explain why you’re not entitled to a refund or give you back the money you’re owed.
+Usually, the lawyer’s office will either explain why you’re not entitled to a refund or will give you back the money you’re owed.
 It’s important to follow up if you don’t receive your money or an explanation promptly.

 How to file a complaint

-You can lodge a complaint against an attorney if you believe he or she owes you a refund and is withholding it.
+You can lodge a complaint against an attorney if you believe they owe you a refund and withhold it.
 Contact your state bar association for instructions on how to proceed.